Becoming a vegetarian — Columbia Health resources?

 Yes, absolutely!
 Columbia Health has lots of resources for you as you prepare to make the switch.
 When planning out a healthy vegetarian diet, it is certainly helpful to have some guidance.
-Get Balanced!
-Columbia University's Guide for Healthier Eating provides a ton of great information on making healthy food choices as a vegetarian or vegan.
-Columbia students can also meet with a nutritionist through Columbia Health.
-You can make an appointment through Open Communicator or by calling x4-2284.
+The get balanced!
+Guide for Healthier Eating provides a ton of great information on making healthy food choices as a vegetarian or vegan.
+Columbia students can also meet with a registered dietitian through Columbia Health.
 Before meeting with a professional, it may be helpful to do some background research.
 Check out the related questions below for a plethora of useful information!

 It's a great idea to plan consciously when switching over to a vegetarian diet.
 Not eating meat can offer many health benefits, as well as addressing environmental and ethical concerns.
 However, people who make the change without learning about proper nutrition can very easily become deficient in certain nutrients, experience undesired weight gain or loss, and fall into the famous trap of becoming a "pasta" vegetarian who lives on carbs and sweets and not much else.